mdmazzotti/SPPromise/README.md

 The library was written and tested on SharePoint 2010, but it should work also on SharePoint 2013.

 Extending it to fully support the 2013 version shouldn't be a hard task and I'm considering doing it in a near future (code contributions are welcome!).

+### Contributing

+Please feel free to fork, patch, and/or point out any questionable code.